-During his nine-year tenure, the Reverend Dr. William Smith, the first president of the College, set the highest academic standards for Washington College and saw to the construction of a massive college building that may have been the largest in Maryland at that time.
+During his nine-year tenure, the Reverend Dr. William Smith, the first president of the College, oversaw the construction of a massive college building that may have been the largest in Maryland at that time.
 That building was a predecessor of William Smith Hall.

 The building constructed by Dr. Smith was destroyed by fire on January 11, 1827.
-Its successor, the forerunner to William Smith Hall, also burned.
+Its successor, another forerunner to William Smith Hall, also burned down.

-The building that currently stands at that site, named in honor of the College’s founder, is an early twentieth-century classroom building, affectionately known as “Bill Smith.”
-During World War II, female students gathered to roll bandages in the basement.
+The building that currently stands at that site, named in honor of the College’s founder, is an early twentieth-century classroom building.
+During World War II, female students rolled bandages for injured soldiers in the basement.

-Today, the building is wireless-accessible and includes seminar rooms and larger classrooms, faculty offices, and the Norman James Theatre, a 164-seat auditorium used for symposia, films, and student recitals.
-All classrooms are air conditioned.
+Today, the building includes seminar rooms and larger classrooms, faculty offices, and the Norman James Theatre, a 164-seat auditorium used for symposia, films, and student recitals.

 A memorial plaque, hung in 2008, offers lasting tribute to Washington College’s WWII service members who made the ultimate sacrifice: “This tablet is dedicated to the men of Washington College who gave their lives in World War II.”